0xcindyv/multiversosite/README.md

 # Multiverso - 3D Interactive Space Experience

 ## Overview
 Multiverso is an interactive 3D web experience built with Three.js that allows users to explore a virtual space environment.
-The project features a navigable spaceship, celestial bodies including Earth and the Sun, a lunar terrain, and a special portal that grants access to exclusive areas for users with a Multiverso Pass.
+The project features a navigable spaceship, celestial bodies including Earth and the Sun, a lunar terrain, and a special portal that grants access to exclusive areas for users with a Multiverso Pass Bitcoin Ordinals Collection.

 ## Features
 - Interactive 3D space environment